BAIZID-AL-HAMID/BERT-Model-Analysis/README.md

 ### Key Components:
 - Jupyter Notebooks: Includes Python notebooks where the fine-tuning experiments were conducted using BERT.
-- Data Files: Contains the datasets used for training and evaluation.
 - Report: A comprehensive report summarizing the project's objectives, methodologies, experimental setup, results, and   conclusions.

 ### Findings: